Suryaprakash1657/ecomerce1/README.md

 - Got the order using the id and marked the status and cancled save

 ## Milestone 29
 - Created radio buttons to select COD or online payment and when we click on online payment PayPal buttons need to be displayed.

+## Milestone 30
+- Implemented online payment using PayPal API using the client key.

+## Milestone 31
+- Created new folder store that stores two files store.js and userAction.js
+- In store.js file configured an store with userReducer function that handles global user email state inside global state.